 JPEG and EPS files often need you to install a PostScript printer driver to your computer, you can then create the files using the Print to file function.

 You must save figures separately to text, do not embed them in the manuscript file.
-Check your chosen journal’s instructions for authors page for more specific requirements regarding image placement in submitted manuscript files.

 If you are using ScholarOne Manuscripts or Editorial Manager to submit your manuscript, you should upload image files as separate files, along with the main text and any supporting files (such as captions).